dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.3.4 =
+- Improve: Confirmation links can be clicked even if user not logged in.
+- Add: When a transaction is user unaccepted via admin, a new confirmation email is sent.
+- Fix: Unused code cleanup

 = 2.3.3 =
 - Fix: Deposit notifications restored after being disabled in 2.3.2
 - Fix: Only send confirmation emails if DB insert succeeds